Skeleton

 Related components

-Skeleton should be used to render content placeholders before the real data is available.
-When there are no size props passed to Skeleton, it mimics the line-height of the default text size:
+Skeleton should be used to render content placeholders until real data is available.
+When no size props are passed to Skeleton, it mimics the line-height of the default text size.

 <Skeleton />

-If you need a specific size for the placeholder, you can control it with the width and height properties.
-For example, you can mimic a button size to provide a hint for the user about the layout of the component.
-You can pass width and height as both x1 unit multipliers with number values and literal string values, like 50%.
+To specify a specific size for the placeholder, use the width and height properties.
+For instance, you can mimic a button size to give the user a hint about the component layout.
+Both width and height can be specified using x1 unit multipliers with number values or literal string values like 50%.

 <Skeleton height={9} width="120px" />

 By default, Skeleton comes with a small radius.
-You can change it to any radius token, completely remove it for full-width elements or make it circular to mimic the shape of components like Avatar.
+You can change it to any radius token, remove it entirely for full-width elements, or set it to circular to mimic the shape of components like Avatar.

 <Skeleton height={15} width={15} borderRadius="circular" />

-You can combine multiple Skeletons to build component layouts.
-However, we recommend not to implement 1:1 representation of the component loading.
-Instead, it should be enough to only give users a hint of what to expect.
+You can combine multiple skeletons to construct component layouts.
+However, we recommend not implementing a 1:1 representation of the component loading.
+It's sufficient to provide users with a hint of what to expect.

 <Card>